-Mathematics and Further Mathematics are popular subjects at A-level, and their content builds on key skills learnt at IGCSE.
+Mathematics and Further Mathematics are popular subjects at AS and A-level.
+Their content builds on key skills learnt at IGCSE.
 Mathematics will also be an important qualification for several other A-level subjects, including Biology, Chemistry, Physics, Economics, Business, Psychology and Geography.